-Adaptation badge Assessment Goal Plan Badge lights up as soon as the first step is accomplished Climate Risk & Vulnerability Assessment submitted and validated for meeting the GCoM requirements Climate change adaptation goal(s) set and validated for meeting the GCoM requirements Separate or integrated climate action plan covering climate change adaptation (following GCoM framework) submitted and validated for meeting the GCoM requirements Access to Energy badge Criteria will be communicated in 2019 Criteria will be communicated in 2019 Criteria will be communicated in 2019 will keep the badge as long as the ties that have accomplished all sto ney keep submitting progress mor or meeting GCoM requirements.
+Badge lights up as soon as the first step is accomplished GHG baseline emissions inventory submitted and validated (Including all mandatory criteria) for meeting the GCoM requirements GHG emissions reduction/low emission development target set and validated for meeting the GCoM requirements Separate or integrated climate action plan covering climate change mitigation (following GCoM framework) submitted and validated for meeting the GCoM requirements Adaptation badge Assessment Climate Risk & Vulnerability Assessment submitted and validated for meeting the GCoM requirements Goal Climate change adaptation goal(s) set and validated for meeting the GCoM requirements Plan Separate or integrated climate action plan covering climate change adaptation (following GCoM framework) submitted and validated for meeting the GCoM requirements Access to Energy badge Criteria will be communicated in 2019 Criteria will be communicated in 2019 Criteria will be communicated in 2019 The final badge is awarded to cities that have accomplished all steps under all three pillars.
+They will keep the badge as long as they keep submitting progress monitoring reports within the required timeframe, validated for meeting GCoM requirements.